J-CF-Leung/Study_Vault/Physics/IB Physics/Optics.md

 - Here, $J_1$ is a _first order [[Special functions and orthogonal relations#Bessel functions|Bessel function]] of the first kind_
 - $J_1(x)$ has a zero at $x=3.83$, hence the first _angular zero_ is at $1.22\lambda/d$
 - The central disc is also known as an _Airy disc_

 - This also defines the _angular resolution_ of a telescope from the Rayleigh criterion
+- In geometrical optics, the _approximation_ is that a finite lens can produce a point image
+- In fact, the _angular radius_ of the image is $1.22\lambda/d$

 ### Babinet's Principle
 - Consider two _complementary apertures_ $a$ and $b$